Dominic Smith Player Props: Nationals vs. Cardinals

-On Tuesday, Dominic Smith (.237 on-base percentage in past 10 games, 100 points below season-long percentage) and the Washington Nationals play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Dominic Smith (.237 on-base percentage in past 10 games, 95 points below season-long percentage), take on starting pitcher Miles Mikolas and the St. Louis Cardinals at Nationals Park, Wednesday at 4:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Cardinals.
+He had a hitless performance in his last game (0-for-4) against the Cardinals.

 Dominic Smith Game Info & Props vs. the Cardinals